Midfielder (lacrosse): Offensive Midfielder (Attacking Midfielder)

 An offensive midfielder is a midfielder that plays offense.
 They will play when the team does have the ball.
 They join the attackmen to make up 6 players and will try their best to score on the opposing teams defense and goalie.
 Their role is to try and score, or feed the attackmen so they can try their best to score.

 Defensive Midfielder

 A defensive midfielder is a player that plays defense as a midfielder.
 They will play when the team does not have the ball.
 A defensive midfielder may have a long stick or a short stick.
 Defensive midfielders also must clear the ball usually, which means to try and get the ball from the defensive side to the offensive side.

 LSM

+LSM stands for Long Stick Midfielder.
 This position is a special type of defensive midfielder.
 They are special because they are the only midfielders allowed to use 6 foot poles.
 They play defense like a normal defensive midfielders.
 Each team is only allowed to have 4 long stick (6 feet sticks) players on the field at a time.
 Therefore that usually means that there will be 3 defensemen with 6 feet poles, and one LSM with a 6 foot pole on the field when playing defense.